AugustinLopez/Fillit1820/README.md

 ./Fillit1820 /absolute/path/to/your/fillit/executable
 ```
 - Fillit1820 expect a valid path to your fillit executable.
 Other argument will result in an undefined behavior.
-- Fillit1820 uses several file from the /assets directory.
+- Fillit1820 uses several files from the /assets directory.
 The program will not work properly without them.
 - Fillit1820 has no tolerance for syntax errors: your fillit program should find 113 valid solutions and return '**error**' in every other cases.
+- You may find additional ressources in the /otherTest directory.
+Note that those files are not used by Fillit1820: they must be tested manually.

 ## Example
 ```